gvwilson/thirdbit/_posts/2012/2012-02-22-converting-powerpoint-to-svg-help-needed.md

   <li><a href="http://www.davisor.com/transformations/ppt-to-svg-java.html">Davisor Publishor</a> doesn't even export all the graphics.</li>
   <li><a href="http://www.docx4java.org/trac/docx4j">docx4j</a>'s pptx4j sounds like it ought to do the job, but (a) it's a library, not a tool, so some Java would have to be written to create an actual converter, and (b) it's not clear that it <em>does</em> actually do the job.</li>
 </ul>
-Please tell me I missed something...
+Please tell me I missed something…

 <em>Later: in response to a suggestion, I downloaded a Windows clipboard viewer and copied a diagram out of PowerPoint.
 The display looked like this (click the image for full-sized):</em>